December Lawn & Landscape Tips

 A best practice is to water as needed throughout the winter.
 Anytime we go a week without some moisture, pick a nice day and water your lawn and landscape.

-Irrigation – Soil moisture, is a critical ingredient for your landscape’s winter survival, and the key determining factor if you should water or not over the winter.
-Soil moisture is currently good in the Oklahoma City area thanks to the occasional rains we have received over the past few weeks.
+Soil moisture is a critical ingredient for your landscape’s winter survival.
+Soil moisture is currently good in the Oklahoma City area thanks to the rain we have received in November, but with no rain in the last 10 days, soil moisture is starting to dry up.

 Winter damage to our lawn and landscape occurs when the top 3” of soil is dry and temperatures are below freezing.